 It seems like everywhere we go, quinoa pops up.
 As this healthy, protein-rich seed has become more mainstream, more people have begun to embrace its health benefits.
 But for those of you with arthritis, quinoa offers an additional perk: it suppresses cytokines.
 What are cytokines?
 Simply put, they are produced by the immune system as a substance that may lead to inflammation.
 Quinoa is delicious when made into a salad or tabbouleh, as it blends so well with fruits, vegetables, and a bit of olive oil.

 Oh, my!
 Looks like it’s time to head out to the movies.
 Whole-grain popcorn is full of polyphenol, an antioxidant that is critical in the fight against joint pain caused by inflammation.
 The fiber found in popcorn is also beneficial to those suffering from rheumatoid arthritis.

-Fruit and vegetable smoothies
+Nutrient rich fruit and vegetable smoothies

 If you’ve had your fill of fruits and veggies in their whole form, try blending them into a smoothie to go.
 Check out these recipe ideas and incorporate them into your next trip to the grocery store.
 Smoothies are a great way to get your nutrients on busy mornings or while sitting at your desk at work – and they’re delicious to boot!

 Oily fish such as tuna and salmon are full of Omega-3 fatty acids, one of the leading fighters against arthritis symptoms.
 Grilled tuna or salmon on a salad with extra virgin olive oil is nothing short of a slam dunk for deterring joint pain and inflammation.
 Tuna is versatile, and can be mixed into tuna salad and enjoyed on rye crackers as well, truly making it one of the best healthy snacks for arthritis.
 Don’t go overboard on the mayo!